josephmowjew/form-field-extractor/README.md

 # Form Field Extractor

-A powerful Go application that extracts form fields from both PDF files and HTML web forms.
+A powerful Go library and CLI tool that extracts form fields from both PDF files and HTML web forms.
 This tool automatically detects the input type (PDF or HTML) and returns a standardized JSON output of all form fields, including their names, types, labels, and required status.

 ## Features